austinasangai/ctfs/metasploit_framework.md

-# Challenge Title: Advent of Cyber 2025 – AI in Security - old sAInt nick
+# Challenge Title: Using the Meatasploit framework
+**Platform:** HackTheBox

-**Category:** AI security
+**Category:** Project
 **Difficulty:** Beginner

 ---

 ## 📝 Challenge Description
-The challenge is all about the application of an AI Assistant in cybersecurity roles
+This module focuses entirely on using the Metasploit framework in exploiting vulnerabilities.
+We start by identifying an exploit and checking if our target machine is vulnerable to the exploit before exploiting it.
 ---

 ## 🔍 Approach / Thought Process
-i will start by starting my target machine in tryhack me to be able to access it and read tehe instructions given in the room.
+The assiggnment will be handled in section.

 ---

-## 🛠️ Steps Taken
+## 🛠️ Modules
-### Step1: connect to The VPN using the openvpn tool and .ovpn file from try hackme
+Metasploit modules are prepared scripts with a specific purpose and corresponding functions that have already been developed and tested in the wild.
+With these scripts we are able to perform an exploit.
+### Quiz: Use the Metasploit-Framework to exploit the target with EternalRomance.
+Find the flag.txt file on Administrator's desktop and submit the contents as the Answer.

+### step 1:I ran an Nmap scan to confirm that port 445 is open since it’s the one associate with SMB protocol and EternalRomance is a handful of exploit tools for the SMB protocol.

 ```
 sudo openvpn file.ovpn
 ```